kaykakaraka/CV/README.md

 **Excellent communicator** - I've performed to large and small audiences; taught adults and children; and collaborated with many different teams to make shows.
 The key thing I've taken from all this is that communicating is about listening.

-**Versatile** - I maintained a full time career teaching across different subjects and ages, while running my own theatre company putting on 2+ shows a year; I was in the fortunate position to be able to to take the pandemic as an opportunity, and produced some of my best work at this time (including a digital experience combining guided meditation, originally composed music and theatre).
+**Versatile** - I maintained a full time career teaching across different subjects and ages, while running my own theatre company putting on 2+ shows a year; I was in the fortunate position to be able to to take the pandemic as an opportunity, and produced some of my best work at this time (including a digital experience combining guided meditation, theatre and originally composed music).

 ## Projects